Home

 The Edinburgh Military Tattoo is also a spectacular Scottish event, that is awash with kilts and one that I highly recommend you visit if you're in Edinburgh during August.

-Hogmanay (New Years Eve) is also a big celebration in Scotland, with the kilt being worn by many revellers looking to take in the New Year, in traditional Scottish style.
+Hogmanay (New Years Eve) is also a big celebration in Scotland, with the kilt being worn by many revelers looking to take in the New Year, in traditional Scottish style.

 As you can see you don't have to look very hard to find kilts being worn in Scotland, the garment is in fact growing in popularity every year.